-In case you don’t want the trouble of mixing up a face mask at home, there are a barrage of products available in the market that can do the job just as well.
-Lotus Herbals, Kama Ayurveda, Himalaya, Forest Essentials are all brands which are heavily focused on producing herbal products which work well for sensitive skin.
+In case you don’t want the trouble of mixing up a face mask at home, there is a barrage of products available in the market that can do the job just as well.
+Lotus Herbals, Kama Ayurveda, Himalaya, Forest Essentials are all brands that are heavily focused on producing herbal products that work well for sensitive skin.

 There are several over-the-counter products that can help you get rid of pimples.
 Here’s a quick look at our top recommendations:

 Since we spoke about how your food habits can result in encouraging pimples, it’s important to talk about the diet changes required to get rid of them.
 Snacking on junk food results in a spike of insulin, which increases the chances of getting acne.
 It has also been proven that foods rich in Omega-3 (such as fish and nuts) reduce acne.
 Here’s a list of the foods you should and should not eat.

 While it is highly possible the reason pimples keep popping up is due to the environment and your hormones, there are several lifestyle changes you can make to encourage clear skin.
 You need to ensure you get an 8-hour sleep, eat regular meals and follow an easy skin care routine.